vic-gakki/oh-my-learn/tools/linux.md

 - **ctrl + k**: delete forewards to the end

 - **ctrl + z**: send the application to the background and then use **fg** to get back into your application
+- **cd**
+  - cd -: change to the previous directory
+  - cd ~ + num: change to the num th previous directory